What Is an Employment Verification Letter?

 HR Manager

-Here’s how to structure a proof of income letter if an independent contractor rather than an employee needs you to verify their pay and work.
+Even though independent contractors aren’t traditional employees, you can still verify their work history.
+Here’s how to structure a proof of income letter if an independent contractor needs you to confirm their pay and work.

 Riverstone Construction LLC